 CMS’s can also include intuitive builders.
 Of course, our favorite CMS is WordPress and our favorite builder is Divi.
 One advantage in CMS’s is that you have lots of choices for builders.

 Choosing themes from the library is typically intuitive.
 Adding your own themes or installing plugins can be easy or difficult depending on the CMS you choose.
 Creating content with text and media is usually intuitive.

 Sites tend to look similar unless the user customizes their own design or hires a designer.
 Custom designs by non-designers tend to not utilize best practices.

-Typical prices for a basic website with managed hosting runs around $10 per month.
-Typical prices for a high-end website with managed hosting runs around $40 per month.
+Good managed hosting for a basic WordPress website is typically priced around $10 per month, while a high-end website with managed hosting may cost around $40 per month.

 What They’re Good For